Type to search

 What to Do in Cornwall: How to Plan a Day Trip in Orange County

-The small town beauty in the Hudson Valley is a hub for adventure, outdoor art, upscale accommodations, and all the good eats.
+The small town of Cornwall is a hub for adventure, outdoor art, upscale accommodations, and all the good eats in the Hudson Valley.

 If you go, don’t forget to tag us @hudsonvalleymag on Instagram!
 We just may regram you.

-On your way to your next activity, stop into this quaint Hudson Valley coffee shop for delightful brews.
+To start your day of adventure in Cornwall, stop into this quaint Hudson Valley coffee shop for delightful brews.
 With tons of hot and cold drinks available, 2 Alices offers beverages for everyone.
 Keep it simple with coffee or tea or, if you’re feeling more adventurous, take a peek at the specials menu.
-The mocha raspberry and green tea lattes are just as delicious as they sound.
+For the summer, the vanilla watermelon lemonade and orange creamsicle iced latte are must-try drinks.

 845.534.4717